 |Works With All Floor Types|

-If we judge based on the charts above, superiority of Roomba 650 is obvious.
+If we judge based on the charts above, the superiority of Roomba 650 is obvious.
 There are some similarities but these two smart floor cleaners differ in the most important aspects.
 Roomba 650 offers its owners more comfort and flexibility and that’s something everyone is looking for.

 It’s highly possible for someone who has just purchased their robotic vacuum to not understand certain processes.
 So it’s important for them to find answers to the questions they have.
 There are three ways to find what we’re looking for: